Child and Youth Care

 Developmental Theory and CYC Practice with Children

 This course focuses on developmental theory and clinical application with children.
-The content examines the history of eight contemporary theories and relevant implications in practice with children and their families.
+The content examines the history of contemporary theories and relevant implications in practice with children and their families.
 The context of the ecological model is used as a unifying construct for considering all work with children and families in community settings.

 CYCC 3341